elemel/fungeoneer/docs/chapters/04/the-art-of-reckoning.md

 ---

-Comparing 0 < 5, you turn left.
+You turn left because 0 < 5.

 ]#=7843-:00131%408]#
 *6462=##<6441%04/:5]